- …

 - We emphasize mental health resources to lift the burden and restore wellness to patients.

-SCIENTIFIC BRIEFS
+SCIENTIFIC RESEARCH

-ABOUT DR. SHAMEKA POETRY THOMAS, PhD
+DR. SHAMEKA POETRY THOMAS, PhD

 Global Maternal-Child Health Scientist & Medical Sociologist